WebberZone/add-to-all/readme.md

 ## Frequently Asked Questions

-If your question isn't listed here, please post a comment at the [WordPress.org support forum](http://wordpress.org/support/plugin/add-to-all).
+If your question isn't listed here, please post a comment at the [WordPress.org support forum](https://wordpress.org/support/plugin/add-to-all).
 I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see [details here](http://wordpress.org/support/plugin/add-to-all).
+If you're looking for more advanced **paid** support, please see [details here](https://ajaydsouza.com/support/).

-### How can I customise the output?

-Several customization options are available via the Settings page in WordPress Admin.
-You can access this via **Settings &raquo; Add to All**

-The plugin supports CSS, HTML and JavaScript code in the header and footer.
-PHP support is likely to be added in future versions

-### How do I recommend features?

-If you would like a feature to be added, or if you already have the code for the feature, you can let me know by [posting in this forum](http://wordpress.org/support/plugin/add-to-all).
+If you would like a feature to be added, or if you already have the code for the feature, you can let me know by [posting in this forum](https://wordpress.org/support/plugin/add-to-all) or creating an issue in the [Github repository](https://github.com/ajaydsouza/add-to-all/issues).